Faithful Remnant Series

-As planned, Justin and Dan had left the morning church service and arrived at the deli, walking up behind Amber as she was explaining.
+As planned, after the morning church service, Justin and Dan arrived at the deli, walking up behind Amber as she was explaining.
 Justin stood behind Amber and placed his hands on top of her shoulders.
 “Justin is not the only one remodeling that old house—Dan is helping too.”

 Amber looked up at Justin and laughed, patted his hand and motioned for them to sit in the empty chairs at the table.
 “Dan—Beth was just asking about you.”

 Beth blushed.
 “Oh yes—how are you Dan?
 And congratulations Justin!”
 Flustered she explained that Amber had already shared the good news about their engagement.

 Dan graciously smoothed over Beth’s embarrassment.
 “I’ve been kept busy chaperoning these two and it’s true I’ve helped with the house a bit too…And I hear that you and Amber enjoy Ms. Ruth’s Bible study…”